-The A320neo has a build-in independent clock which sends time data to several systems.
-It has redundant electrical supply and is also directly connected to the aircraft's battery hot bus.
+The A320neo has a built-in independent clock which sends time data to several systems.
+It has redundant electrical supply and is also directly connected to the aircraft's Hot Battery Bus.

 - Elapsed time (ET) (from engine startup) in hours and minutes on the lower counter.

 - Chronometer (CHR), which measures a time interval (from the pushing of the CHRONO button) in minutes and seconds.

 Tracks elapsed time.
 Controlled by the CHR pushbutton.

 The first push starts the CHR counter and the second push stops the CHR counter but keeps the display at its last indication.